July 6, 2026

 What is unearned revenue?

-Unearned revenue, also called deferred revenue, is payment your business receives before you’ve provided goods or services.
-Because you still owe the customer what they paid for, the amount must be classified as a liability on your balance sheet, not as revenue.
+Unearned revenue, also called deferred revenue, is payment your business receives before you've provided goods or services.
+Because you still owe the customer what they paid for, you must classify the amount as a liability on your balance sheet, not as revenue.

-You’ll see unearned revenue most often in situations where customers pay upfront for access or future delivery.
+You'll see unearned revenue most often when customers pay up front for access or future delivery.
 Common examples include annual or monthly subscriptions, prepaid services like insurance or rent, and gift cards or other prepaid cards.

 Once you fulfill the obligation, your liability decreases and the payment moves onto your income statement as earned revenue.